Name: Muse Dash

 Gameplay wise, Muse Dash is controlled with two (!) buttons.
 Yes, that might sound way too few buttons to actually be in any working state, but believe it or not, the game simply doesn’t need more than two buttons to be controlled.
 At the very least the two buttons you need to press during any level are responsive.

 As you might have already understood, Muse Dash centers a lot about getting streaks, high scores and unlocking more levels.
 It’s very much like Guitar Hero in that matter.
-Well, you don’t get a grade like in Guitar Hero (if my memory serves me correctly, I haven’t played Guitar Hero since “World Tour” on the Xbox 360), but the higher score you get the more lights and sounds and general game juice you get.
-And playing through each level to get a higher score is definitely something that puts the replay value high for my part.
+Well, you don’t get a grade like in Guitar Hero (if my memory serves me correctly, I haven’t played Guitar Hero since “World Tour” on the Xbox 360), but the higher score you get the more lights and sounds and general “game juice” you get.
+And playing through each level to get a higher score is definitely something that putts the replay value higher for my part.

 Graphics - 8/10